Multivitamins’ effects on lifespan: Growing data for the ongoing debate

 • Experts say that people who are concerned about nutritional deficiencies should eat a well-rounded diet.

-A new cohort study tracking nearly 400,000 generally healthy adults over 20 years found that daily multivitamin (MV) intake isn’t associated with a longer life.[] However, one in three adults in the US take MV without clear evidence that the daily supplement boosts longevity.
+A recent cohort study tracking nearly 400,000 generally healthy adults over 20 years found that daily multivitamin (MV) intake isn’t associated with a longer life.[] However, one in three adults in the US take MV without clear evidence the daily supplement boosts longevity.

 For example, one study published in the American Journal of Epidemiology found “no clear decrease or increase in mortality from all causes, cardiovascular disease, or cancer and in morbidity from overall or major cancers among multivitamin supplement users.”[]